mwbrulhardt/canapi/docs/source/walkthrough.md

 ## Design

 The design of this library is made specifically for the user to be able to quickly add and adjust their client api.
 As a design choice, `canapi` stays tightly coupled with the `requests.Session` interface.
 Since the requests library is very popular, using canapi will be quite familiar.
 Behind every `ClientAPI` is a session with persistent information provided by the user upon initialization.
-The most important of information usually provided is the authentication needed to access the rest api.

 There are two ways you can access a rest api:
 1. Install a client sdk built by either the community or a company.
 2. Build it yourself by making functions that only access the parts of the rest api you need.

 The problems with the first way arise when you need to access a lot of different client sdks and you do not want to have all of these packages installed.
 There also may be conflicting dependencies among these packages as well.
 In addition, you may not want all the functions that they provide, only the ones that are important for your use case.
-Lastly, you may not always agree with the logical structure of an SDK and would like the option to change it.
+Lastly, you may not always agree with the logical structure of the SDK and would like the option to change it.

 For the second method, writing client apis can be time consuming, especially when you feel you are repeating yourself.
 Part of the reason this library was built, was to follow the DRY principle.
 Additionally, if you have a habit of renaming functions, then having them hard coded is not something that is desired.